MarcStan/github-action-pinner/docs/Configuration.md

 Running the check/update command again will no longer issue a warning for the trusted commit.

-Update of the action reference to point to the sha will still be performed.
+Update of the action reference to point to the sha will still be performed but you will no longer see a warning in the console.

 ## Trusting organizations/repositories